jobrouter/typo3-connector/Documentation/usage.rst

    .. tip::

-      For security reasons, use a JobRouter® user who only has the access rights required for the purpose.
-It is also possible to create two connections to the same JobRouter® system with different users.
+      For security reasons, use a JobRouter® user who only has the access rights required for the purpose (technical user).
+It is also possible to create more than one connection to the same JobRouter® installation with different users.

 Password
    The password to be used.
 It will be stored encrypted in the database.